Wolfe2x7/texture-array-builder/README.md

-# TextureArrayBuilder
+# Texture Array Builder
 Provides an importer for Godot 3 that creates TextureArray or Texture3D resources from a `JSON` build file.

-Forked from [awkwardpolygons/BetterTextureArray](https://github.com/awkwardpolygons/better-texture-array) by Adrien de Pierres.
+Forked from [awkwardpolygons/better-texture-array](https://github.com/awkwardpolygons/better-texture-array) by Adrien de Pierres.
 This copy includes only the `JSON` importer for simplicity, avoiding undiagnosed errors in the inspector editor.
-For a complete fork with some bug fixes, see [Wolfe2x7/BetterTextureArray](https://github.com/Wolfe2x7/better-texture-array).
+For a complete fork with some bug fixes, see [Wolfe2x7/better-texture-array](https://github.com/Wolfe2x7/better-texture-array).

 # Explanation
 Godot 3.x has very buggy behaviour when attempting to save a TextureLayered (TextureArray and Texture3D), it also has poor support for TextureLayered (TextureArray and Texture3D) in the editor.